Agentic-Insights/codebase-context-spec/README.md

 npm install -g codebase-context-lint
 ```

+Note: Make sure you're using a supported Node.js version (18.x, 20.x, or 22.x) when installing and running the linter.

 For more information on using the linter, please refer to the [linter's README](./linters/typescript/README.md).

+## Recent Updates

+We've recently updated our dependencies to address security vulnerabilities and improve compatibility with different Node.js versions.
+If you encounter any issues after updating, please report them in our GitHub issues.

 ## Using with AI Assistants